 The setlist was a combination of traditional holiday hymns such as “Silent Night,” Broadway/movie musical numbers including “Wind Beneath My Wings” and “This Is Me,” and gospel classics like “Oh Happy Day.”
 The performance closed with a huge group dance number set to one of the hits of 2019, Beyoncé’s cover of the 1980s classic “Before I Let Go.”

-By including a number of bilingual elements to the show, Adina, Cheryl, and William made sure to reflect the diverse nature of their performers as well as harken back to the tradition of the Nuyorican Café, which has long been a hub for Latin artists of all stripes to showcase their talents.
+By including a number of bilingual elements in the show, Adina, Cheryl, and William made sure to reflect the diverse nature of their performers as well as harken back to the tradition of the Nuyorican Café, which has long been a hub for Latin artists of all stripes to showcase their talents.

 “As we dabbled with incorporating some unexpected Christmas numbers for the show, our native Spanish-speaking performers got an opportunity to incorporate their culture in an exciting and festive way,” Adina said.
-“It was important to us that we incorporated songs that they knew, loved and sang with their families around the holidays.
+“It was important to us that we incorporated songs that they knew, loved, and sang with their families around the holidays.
 We know that their holiday celebrations are rich with Latin culture and that was important to display on the Nuyorican stage.”

 Congratulations to all of these performers and the staff members who helped prepare them!